MapWorkshops/CartoRecipes/foursquare_ifttt/README.md

 **PROBLEM: Triggers are not allowed in CartoDB sync tables, because all the tables are deleted and recreated with each sync** Check https://github.com/CartoDB/cartodb/issues/1941

+Another good idea may be using CartoDB table as **entry** for an IFTTT recipe.
+And transforming the CartoDB table in a RSS feed seems to be the only way, for the current time.
+[This app](https://github.com/andrewxhill/cartodb-rss) transforms a CartoDB table into a GeoRSS feed